terrancehah/whole-ios/docs/prd.md

   - Favorites are synced to the backend and persist across devices.
   - Removing a favorite updates both UI and backend in real time.

+### 5.10 UUID Migration
+#### Data Model and Backend Consistency
+- All identifiers (userId, quoteId, etc.) are now `UUID` in both the app and backend schema.
+- All API/service calls, onboarding, and widget demo data reflect this change.

+#### Developer Experience
+- All code and documentation updated to reflect UUID migration for robust type safety and future-proofing.

 ---

 ## 6. Technical Requirements